LGBTQ rights in Cyprus: LGBT rights movement in Cyprus

 In Northern Cyprus in 2008, Shortbus Movement (Shortbus Hareketi), consisting of human rights activists, was founded.
-It takes action to support LGBT rights in Northern Cyprus.
+It takes action to support LGBTQ rights in Northern Cyprus.
 The group secured financial support from the European Commission Office in Cyprus and the European Parliament.
 It has also organised many activities to empower and mobilise members of LGBT community, by increasing awareness through sharing related information, providing informational, educational, psychological and legal services to the LGBTI community and organising and/or supporting LGBTI, gender equality and human rights thematic cultural events.

 Other LGBT events and activities, providing awareness of LGBT people, have been held in Paphos and Geroskipou.

 Media discrimination

 In December 2021, when the Greek series Agries Melisses (Άγριες Μέλισσες) aired on ANT1 Cyprus, a scene featuring two male characters kissing—played by Dimitris Tsiklis and Giorgos Korobilis—was censored from the Cypriot broadcast.
 According to ANT1 Cyprus, the kiss was censored due to "legislative ambiguity" regarding radio and television regulations, despite there being "no general direction or legislation banning the broadcast of any LGBTI content".
 This decision drew criticism from activists and on social media, who pointed out that a violent scene featuring one of the two men being half-naked, bloodied, and tortured by his boyfriend's father was left intact in the broadcast.
 Furthermore, the show's broadcast was changed from 9 P.M. to 10:30 P.M., which activists state is not coincidental.

 According to LGBT rights activist Fotis Fotiou and former member of the organization Accept LGBTI Cyprus, the country has a history of LGBT content being censored by both local television networks and theater plays.